auth0/docs/articles/extensions/delegated-admin/hooks/settings.md

     - **dict.title**: The title to display at the top of the UI
     - **dict.memberships**: The label to set for memberships fields
     - **dict.menuName**: The name to set for the upper right-hand dropdown menu
+    - **dict.logoutUrl**: An alternate URL for the logout menu option
 - **userFields**: An array of user fields (see [Custom Fields](#custom-fields))
 - **css**: A string URL for CSS to import
 - **altcss**: A string URL for CSS to import, you can use this second CSS as a way to specify a second accessibility CSS for larger fonts.
-A menu item will be presented to the user for toggling to this second setting.
+A menu item will be presented to the user for toggling to this second setting
 - **languageDictionary**: A string URL or Dictionary Object (see [Localization](#localization))
 - **suppressRawData**: Set to **true** to skip pages that show raw JSON
 - **errorTranslator**: A function that can take error messages and translate them to a different localization.
-    - Example: `(function (error, languageDictionary) { return languageDictionary.customErrors[error] || error; }).toString()`
+Example: `(function (error, languageDictionary) { return languageDictionary.customErrors[error] || error; }).toString()`

 ## Custom Fields